Sunday, 29 October 2023

 [*not their real names]

 Philip, like Emma*, was another case of knowing some Mandarin already before he came to do the full-time degree course, therefore not an absolute beginner.
-This was probably why he was a bit complacent about his school work.
+This was probably why he was a bit casual about his school work.

 He was late on more than one occasion for his 9am class.
 When he said he had to go and get an alarm clock, I offered him mine, saying he could have it on long loan until the end of his course, so that he could save on a bit of money.
 (I also taught him my method of using my bladder as an alarm clock, which so surprised him he nearly fell off his chair, wondering if he’d misheard me.)